for contract hire/lease rentals usually follows how you treat the payments in your business accounts.

 Documentation Fees charged for a lease agreement are normally allowed as a 1st year cost of contract hire/leasing, subject to the 85% restriction above if the CO2 emissions exceed the threshold.

 VAT on passenger car rentals

-using the same percentage (currently 15%) as for tax relief on the rental itself.
+The restriction on tax relief on the unrecoverable VAT is the same percentage (currently 85%) for tax relief on the rental itself.

 For example, if the rentals are £6,000 a year including VAT, only 85% of the non-recoverable VAT on the lease rentals is tax deductible.

 This means that businesses which can't recover VAT (such as banks and insurance companies) can only get tax relief for 85% of the VAT inclusive rentals in an accounting year for cars with a CO2 output of over 50G/PKm.

 For the self-employed where the vehicle is used partly for non-business purposes, tax relief is apportioned according to the ratio of annual business miles to total annual miles.

 For example, if the total miles travelled in a year is 10,000 and only 5,000 of these (50%) are for business miles, the tax deduction is 5,000/10,000 (or 50%).